tfergus23/npcshowdown/README.md

 ./run_dev.sh
 ```
 This will:
-- Build the backend executable
+- Build the backend executable (the script will stop here if the build is unsuccessful)
+- Start the database daemon
+- Start the backend executable
 - Start serving the frontend in dev mode
-- Start the database daemon

 By default, the website can be accessed at http://localhost:4200.
 Killing this script with ctrl-c or by closing the terminal will run `scripts/stop_app.sh`, which will kill the web, app, and database processes.